UKAEA-Edge-Code/EdgeCodeRequirements/Trixi/readme.md

 ### Meshes

 Trixi can construct structured/unstructured meshes internally.
 For externally generated meshes there are several options, but for h-nonconforming quad and hex elements with curvilinear coordinates, `P4estMesh` is the only documented interface.
 This utilises the `p4est` library for parallel AMR, which has also been used in other frameworks such as deal.II.
-It supports hanging nodes, but it is not clear if general connectivity can be automatically detected, so specific connnectivity information might be needed for that.
+It supports hanging nodes, but only beyond the initial refinement which is meant to be conforming.
-Another interface for [`t8code`](https://dlr-amr.github.io/t8code/) which claims to support everything (e.g. adaptive, hybrid) is WIP, but a lot is working already.
+Another interface for [`t8code`](https://dlr-amr.github.io/t8code/) which claims to support whatever you want (e.g. adaptive, hybrid) is WIP, but a lot is working already.

 #### P4estMesh input from Gmsh `.geo` file
 - Don't think one can use command line `gmsh`, since no option to save boundary nodes.
 Might be able to use Python API, but opening `.geo` file in gmsh, meshing, then exporting as `.inp` file will work.
 Need to checkbox Abaqus save options.
 This provides the boundary labels.